-No, C is a bright, active little boy.
+No, C is a bright, active boy.
 He loves to laugh, and he loves to make you laugh.
 He is mostly even-tempered.
 He is kind and very affectionate.
+Though he has social and behavior deficits, he has some so-called splinter skills like very advanced math and reading.
 C has a mop of thick reddish-golden hair that sometimes sticks up like a rockabilly rooster.
 He has giant blue eyes, ruby red lips, a skinny little body, and he’s tall for his age.
 C is my son.

-Wherever he goes, we follow, because we are attached to him by a tube that connects to an oxygen tank that we wear in a backpack.
-When we are out with him, some people stare, others avert their eyes.
-Some look at him with pity, others with emotions I don’t care to consider.
+For nearly three years, wherever C went, we followed, because we were attached to him by a tube that connected to an oxygen tank that we wore in a backpack.
+When we were out with him, some people stared, others averted their eyes.
+Some looked at him with pity, others with emotions I don’t care to consider.
 Children are the best, because they are direct in their curiosity.

-Our home is filled with the non-stop brrrrrrrrrrr-pfoooo-paaaah of the oxygen concentrator that keeps him healthy and adds to our electric bills.
-C doesn’t notice the oxygen tube that slithers up his shirt, around his neck, and into his nose, except on the occasions when the tape on his face starts to peel or he trips over the tubing.
-He’s been on oxygen since he was a year old.
+Our home was filled with the non-stop brrrrrrrrrrr-pfoooo-paaaah of the oxygen concentrator that kept him healthy and added to our electric bills.
+C didn’t notice the oxygen tube that slithered up his shirt, around his neck, and into his nose, except on the occasions when the tape on his face started to peel or he trips over the tubing.

-As rare, incurable pediatric lung diseases go, C’s is not the worst.
+As rare, incurable pediatric lung diseases go, C’s is not the worst, not by a longshot.
 He won’t die.
 He doesn’t need a lung transplant.
 As long as he stays healthy, there won’t be further damage to his lungs.
 As long as he keeps his weight up, he won’t end up on a feeding tube like so many children with this disease.

 As hard as it was to accept C’s lung disease, it was easier than the autism diagnosis which came later.
-The lung disease is physical and, while it can and does affect his mood, it is not an essential part of C’s personality the way autism is.
+The lung disease is physical and, while it did affect his mood, it was not an essential part of C’s personality the way autism is.
 Yes, life on oxygen, with its lack of freedom and uncomfortable stares from others, certainly has a material impact on one’s psyche, but autism is a defining personality characteristic, it dictates the very workings of the brain itself.

 We first began to notice something was different with C shortly after he was a year old, but we chalked it up to shyness or simply having a serious health issue.
 After his lung biopsy at 15 months, however, we started to take note of the so-called “signs of autism.”
 At first it was little things, like hand flapping or odd verbalizations.
 Over time, however, C withdrew into himself.
 He stopped engaging with his twin, lost interest in others; his language was pure echolalia; he began lining things up; he stopped saying “hello” and “goodbye”; etc.